Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Sometimes it is hard to cover all of your entrances, so I like to use those large science fair project boards or thicker craft project poster boards from Walmart to secure those hard to cover areas.

-Having a designated play area for your pup allows you to put them in a safe space when its time to take a nap or when biting and chewing gets out of hand.
+Having a designated play area for your pup allows you to put them in a safe space when it’s time to take a nap or when biting and chewing gets out of hand.

 3. Designate Yard Area